What you’ll learn about starting seeds in this post:

 Starting your seeds indoors can save you money, give you a head start on the growing season, and offer you more options than your local garden center provides.
 These tips will help you avoid failure and start your garden with happy plants.

-This article was originally published in Maximum Yield Magazine.
+This article was originally published in the February 2019 issue of Maximum Yield Magazine.

 To download the indoor seed starting worksheet, become a member of The Nature Life Project community by entering your email below.
 You can also find this freebie in the NLP Free Resource Library.